oslabs-beta/Qeraunos/README.md

 # Demo

-Please visit our website [Qeraunos](https://qeraunos.com) to see a demonstration of how our client-side and server-side caching works.
+Feel free to visit our website [Qeraunos](https://qeraunos.com) to get an interactive demonstration of how our client-side and server-side caching works.

 After entering our site, you will be met with our server side demonstration with the ability to run GraphQL queries and mutations with our interactive sidebar utilizing the Star Wars API.